 Rahayu Abd Ghani is the Principal Partner of Rahayu Partnership.
 The firm is part of the Joseph Tan Jude Benny (JTJB) GlobalNetwork.
-Rahayu graduated from the University of Newcastle-upon-Tyne with a Bachelor of Laws Honours Degree in 1996 and uponcompleting her Certificate in Legal Practice and being called to the Malaysian Bar in 1999, Rahayu started her practice in Messrs L.Y.Leong & Partners, Subang Jaya where she gained experience specializing in shipping, admiralty and insurance cases.
-She has been exposed to a full range of shipping, admiralty and insurance cases both contentious and non-contentious.
+Rahayu graduated from the University of Newcastle-upon-Tyne with a Bachelor of Laws Honours Degree in 1996 and uponcompleting her Certificate in Legal Practice and being called to the Malaysian Bar in 1999, Rahayu started her practice in Messrs L.Y.Leong & Partners, Subang Jaya where she gained experience specializing in shipping, admiralty and insurance cases both contentious and non-contentious.

 She also handles civil, corporate and commercial cases.
-Her exposure includes: project financing; shipfinancing and registration; ship sale agreements and shipbuilding contracts; ship arrests for all types of claim; charter party and bill oflading disputes; marine insurance claims; arbitration; and shipping litigation.
+Her exposure includes: project financing; ship financing and registration; ship sale agreements and shipbuilding contracts; ship arrests for all types of claim; charter party and bill of lading disputes; marine insurance claims; arbitration; and shipping litigation.